-- 8. Remove top of saline syringe and remove any air bubbles from syringe. - 9.
-Attach it to clean injection cap.
+- 5. Remove the alcohol impregnated protective cap. - 6.
+Scrub the injection cap on the line for 15 seconds with cleaning wipe using friction. - 7.
+Allow the injection cap to dry for 15 seconds.
+Do not touch, wipe, fan or blow on the injection cap to help it dry. - 8.
+Remove the top of the saline syringe and remove any air bubbles from the syringe. - 9.
+Attach it to the clean injection cap.
 Make sure that neither the injection cap nor the syringe tip touches anything, including your fingers.
-If it does, throw it away and start over. - 10.
-Open clamp and slowly push saline into your child's line.
-Close clamp while pushing the last 0.5 mL into your child's line. - 11.
-Remove syringe from line and throw it away.
+If it does, throw it away, and start over. - 10.
+Open the clamp, and slowly push the saline into your child's line.
+Close the clamp while pushing the last 0.5 mL into your child's line. - 11.
+Remove the syringe from the line and throw it away.